FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information

 \subsubsection{FinNI-eval Dataset Construction}

-Based on the annotation procedure described in Section~\ref{annotation}, we construct the FinNI-eval dataset, comprising 6,599 samples derived from the annotated sentences and tables.
-Specifically, the dataset comprises two components: the input block and the answer block.
-The input block includes a task instruction and the input content.
-The instruction defines the FinNI task by specifying the responsibilities of the LLMs, the definitions of entity types, and the rules to be followed.
-The answer block is formatted as a list aligned with the input block.
-The answer is a JSON list of all identified entity values and types or an empty JSON list.
-The specific prompt template is shown in the Appendix~\ref{tem-finni}.
+Following the annotation procedure in Section~\ref{filtered_data}, we construct the FinNI-eval dataset with 28,787 instances derived from annotated sentences and tables.
+Each instance consists of an input block and an answer block.
+The input block includes a task instruction and the corresponding content, while the answer block is a JSON list of identified numerical values with their types (or an empty list).